t2013anurag/Softard-Client/README.md

 Go to http://localhost:5000
 You will see the homepage.
 Note : you need to create your posts and perform all operations.
 You have successfully installed the server and client.
-The live preview is available here : softard.cloudapp.net:5000